atkunal/netdisco-mibs.wiki.git_kunal/Updating-MIBs.md

     * _The `compare` script can be run on a MIB file to diff it with the netdisco-mibs version._
     * _Run `prepmibs` (& import...) on each folder in "other" if those dependencies are required._

-1. import the MIBs: `EXTRAS/scripts/importmibs /tmp/vendorname`
+1. Import the MIBs: `EXTRAS/scripts/importmibs /tmp/vendorname`
-1. rebuild indexes to refer to new MIBs: `EXTRAS/scripts/mkindex`
+1. Rebuild indexes to refer to new MIBs: `EXTRAS/scripts/mkindex`
-1. test load new mibs: `EXTRAS/scripts/testload vendorname`
+1. Test load new mibs: `EXTRAS/scripts/testload vendorname`

     * _Re-run until there are no errors reported in the output._
     * _The `compare` script can be run on a MIB file to diff it with the netdisco-mibs version._
     * _Also run this for each "other" vendor that you also imported._

-1. run snmptranslate across all mibs: `EXTRAS/scripts/genxlate`
+1. Run snmptranslate across all mibs: `EXTRAS/scripts/genxlate`

     * _Re-run until there are no errors reported in the output._

-1. inspect snmptranslate diffs: `git diff EXTRAS/reports/all`
+1. Inspect snmptranslate diffs: `git diff EXTRAS/reports/all`

     * _Sanity check that new entries are what you were expecting._

-1. add new vendors to `EXTRAS/contrib/snmp.conf`
+1. If necessary, add new vendors to `EXTRAS/contrib/snmp.conf`
-1. done! `git commit ... && git push ...`
+1. `git commit -a -m "a good comment"`
+1. `git push`

 # Some git tips
 * On MacOS and Linux: `git config --global core.autocrlf input`